vimeo/Uniform/README.md

 ### Two Parts

-Uniform is really the combination of two functions: enabling objects to merge with each other, and keeping track of object owners.
+Uniform is really the combination of two mechanisms: enabling objects to merge with each other, and keeping track of object owners.

 #### Mergeable Objects